 What happens if I thought I was outside IR35 but was wrong?

 When contractors start out they are generally an Umbrella worker or use a Limited Company to provide their services to the end hirer.
-By working through an Umbrella, the temporary worker is an employee of the Umbrella and will benefit by claiming some of the benefits and expenses not always available to permanent staff.
-Because they are not seeking tax advantage as an “independent worker” IR35 does not affect them.
+By working through an Umbrella, the temporary worker is an employee of the Umbrella and will benefit by claiming some of the benefits not always available to permanent staff.
+Because they’re not seeking tax advantage as an ‘independent worker’, IR35 does not affect them.
 For almost all purposes they are employees of the Umbrella.